mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/feature-flags.md

 ## Self-hosted releases

-For a feature-flagged feature to be released in a self-hosted release, the feature flag should be either removed or set to ``true`` in code.
-The feature flag can be left as ``false`` in code if we're not yet ready to expose the feature for customers.
-Some [examples are here](https://github.com/mattermost/mattermost-server/blob/master/model/feature_flags.go#L75).
+For self-hosted releases, typically a flagged feature will be released in an enabled state.
+That said, you can release a feature to self-hosted disabled, [it's not unprecedented](https://github.com/mattermost/mattermost-server/blob/master/model/feature_flags.go#L75).

 ## Tests